 He regularly gives soloist performances with the Salzburg Camerata, the London, Los Angeles and Israel philharmonic orchestras, the Pittsburgh, Finnish Radio, Swedish Radio and Montreal symphony orchestras as well as recitals in Edinburgh, London, Paris, Amsterdam and Chicago.
 He regularly plays chamber music with Michael Collins, Lynn Harrell, Steven Isserlis and Emmanuel Pahud.

-Since 1984, he has taken up the baton and conducted in particularly the Chamber Orchestra of Europe.
-He collaborates regularly with the London Mozart Players, City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic, Vancouver and Sydney symphony orchestras, the orchestras of Copenhagen, Lisbon and the Los Angeles Philharmonic Orchestra.
+Since 1984, he has taken up the baton and conducted in particular the Chamber Orchestra of Europe.
+He regularly collaborates with the London Mozart Players, City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic, Vancouver and Sydney symphony orchestras, the orchestras of Copenhagen, Lisbon and the Los Angeles Philharmonic Orchestra.
 The Australian Chamber Orchestra has invited him as guest principal conductor.

-Stephen Kovacevich has recorded for Philips, Onyx and EMI, notably the complete Beethoven Piano sonatas.
+Stephen Kovacevich has recorded for Philips, Onyx and EMI, amongst others the complete Beethoven Piano sonatas.
 His recording of Brahms First piano concerto with the London Philharmonic Orchestra conducted by Wolfgang Sawallisch has won several prizes.